holmok/uniquey/README.md

 ## Options

-You can create a __Uniquee__ instance with the following optional options:
+You can create a __Uniquey__ instance with the following optional options:

 * `length` [number]: _(default: 8)_ the length of string to create.
 Must be greater than 0 and less than `allocation`.
 * `characters` [string]: _(default: '0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ')_ the characters to use in the random output.
 Must be at least 2 characters and no more than 256 and not have any duplicates.